peijin94/type3detect/README.md

 ## Citation
-Make sure to cite the paper : [A type III radio burst automatic analysis system and statistic results for a half solar cycle with Nançay Decameter Array data](https://www.aanda.org/component/article?access=doi&doi=10.1051/0004-6361/201833260#R16) Peijin Zhang.
+Make sure to cite the paper if you use the idea or code in this repo: [A type III radio burst automatic analysis system and statistic results for a half solar cycle with Nançay Decameter Array data](https://www.aanda.org/component/article?access=doi&doi=10.1051/0004-6361/201833260#R16) Peijin Zhang.
 A&A 2018.10

 bibtex:
 ```